2cjenn/UKB_database/docs/stata.md

 This expects Stata version 17 to be installed in `C:/Program Files/Stata17/StataMP-64.exe`.

 If this is not the case, you will need to modify this path in the Python script.

+##	Max columns

+As ever, memory restrictions can be a problem.
+In particular, converting the data from Python to Stata requires more memory than just having the data open.

+For this reason, if there are a lot of columns in your data it will be automatically split into multiple files.
+The maximum number of columns per data file can be specified as a parameter to the script.

+When the data is split into multiple files, the data fields are grouped by category so related fields can be found in the same file.
+This does mean each file won’t necessarily have the maximum permitted number of columns.

+##	The do files

+In order to properly format the data to have beautiful Stata variable names and labelled numerics and fancy dates:

+* The data is saved in the database without the R formatting applied
+* The script extracts the relevant commands from the .do and .dct files created by ukbconv when converting the data download
+  * This means we will need to keep running the ukbconv command for stata, but I think it creates those files first, then we can just kill it instead of waiting for it to create the data file
+* The script assembles the relevant commands from the ukbconv .do and .dct files, assembles them into a helper .do file tailored for the data fields extracted, and automatically runs that .do file to format the data.